aglee/appkido/DevIntro.md

 TODO: (maybe) real-time update of the display when frameworks are selected/deselected for inclusion; maybe put the frameworks list more front-and-center instead of having to navigate to a tab in the prefs window

 BUG: Initial window for selecting Xcode location is not closing on OK, and Cancel doesn't seem to work.

+BUG: Do something about all those classes that are mis-perceived as root classes, they're screwing up the first column.
+Maybe hard-code NSObject and NSProxy as the only real root classes, and ignore classes whose superclasses can't be found -- looks like it's because I'm not coming across a .h file for them.

 TODO: mention use of MOGenerator -- occurs to me I should add it to the Credits too